-The Group expects to utilise tax losses carried forward of USD 2.5 million and negative temporary differences of USD 4.0 million through group contribution and future taxable profits.
+The Group expects to utilise tax losses carried forward of USD 2.3 million and negative temporary differences of USD 1.0 million through group contribution (moving tax positions between Group companies) and future taxable profits.

-The Group has temporary negative differences related to non-current assets of USD 34.5 million with a tax value of USD 7.6 million that are not carried as deferred tax assets since it is uncertain that these can be utilised.
+The Group has deductible temporary differences related to non-current assets of USD 22.8 million with a tax value of USD 5.0 million that are not carried as deferred tax assets since it is uncertain that these can be utilised.